 Semuliki National Park Uganda is mainly of interest to bird watchers.
 The reserve has an impressive checklist, which includes many birding specials.
 Other attractions are the hot springs at Sempaya and a Pygmy village in the adjacent Semuliki National Park.
 The only lodge in the reserve offers a very exclusive bush experience with guided activities.

-Buffalo and elephant are rarely seen.
-Leopard can sometimes be spotted on night drives, but lion is more often heard than seen.
+Buffalo and elephant seen.
+Leopard spotted on night drives, but lion often heard than seen.
 The park is home to many primate species, including chimpanzees, but encounters are rare.
-Grey-cheeked mangabey, black-and-white colobus, Central African red colobus, baboons, blue monkey, red-tailed monkey, de Brazza’s, vervet, and Dent’s mona monkey can all be found along the forest trails.
+Grey-cheeked mangabey, black-and-white colobus, Central African red colobus, baboons, blue monkey, red-tailed monkey, de Brazza’s, vervet, and Dent’s mona monkey found along the forest trails.

 Wildlife densities in the park are low.
 Only the Uganda kob is common.
 Buffalo, elephant, and waterbuck are around but irregularly seen.
 All wildlife is quite skittish and hard to approach by car.
 Lion and hyena are around, but are rarely seen; it is much more common to hear them at night.
 Leopard are sometimes spotted on night drives.

 The best time for wildlife viewing in Toro-Semliki Wildlife Reserve is during the Dry season (December to February) when animals are concentrated around predictable water sources.
-Some of the roads become impassable after heavy rain.
+However, some of the roads become impassable after heavy rain.

 Toro-Semliki Wildlife Reserve has a hot climate.
 These high temperatures remain throughout the year.
 Daytime temperatures hover at 30°C/86°F, and taper off at night to around 18°C/64°F. Semuliki National Park Uganda